punsaraprathibha/gdse-70-rad-react-functional-component-counter-app/README.md

 | `redux`       | The core Redux library (store, actions, reducers, etc.)                     |
 | `react-redux` | Provides React bindings like `<Provider>`, `useDispatch()`, `useSelector()` |

-3. As per the next step, let's create a new folder called `reducers` and create a file inside that called `counterReducer.ts` and extract out our reducer functionality to there.
+3. As per the next step, let's create a new folder called `reducers` and create a file inside that called `counterSlice.ts` and extract out our reducer functionality to there.
 ```typescript
 export interface CounterState {
     count: number;